 Border Workshop Part 1 - Creating a Print with Text Overlay

 Let's start by building a very simple template - an 8x10 print with a text overlay.
+If you prefer a video tutorial, skim all the way to the bottom of the page.

 Start in the Setup tab.